 AutoStore uses “cube-storage automation” that involves storage bins stacked vertically in a grid, allowing robots positioned at the top to retrieve the bins when needed.
 Ocado has developed a system where robots move around a vertical grid, which it calls a “Smart Platform.”

-In Germany, the UK company sued the Norwegian manufacturer of automated storage and retail systems on the basis of three utility models.
+In Germany, the UK company sued the Norwegian manufacturer of automated storage and retail systems on the basis of two utility models.
 Ocado filed two suits in Mannheim (case ID: 2 O 27/21 and 7 O 36/21).
 Two proceedings are also pending in Munich (case IDs 7 O 3904/21 and 7 O 3905/21).
 In both courts, the property rights are identical.

 The two companies are unrelenting in their pursuit of the case.
 A simmering dispute between the two competitors escalated last October when AutoStore claimed that the Ocado Smart Platform (OSP) had infringed six patents at the UK High Court (case ID: HP 2020-000035).
 At the same time, AutoStore also filed a suit in the US.